docker/mcp-registry/servers/mcp-clickzetta-server/README.md

 **Tool Issues**:
 - Use `exclude_tools` in system_config to disable specific tools
 - Check logs with `log_level: DEBUG` for detailed information

 ---

-**Ready to start?** Create your configuration file and add the server to your MCP client!

----